streamnative/function-mesh-website/docs/scaling.md

 Function Mesh supports automatically scaling up the number of Pods based on a custom autoscaling metric.

-- This example shows how to auto-scale the number of Pods if 45% CPU is utilized.
+- This example shows how to auto-scale the number of Pods if 45% CPU is used.

   1. Specify the custom autoscaling metric under `pod.autoScalingMetrics` in the Pulsar Functions CRD.